athos2113/Data-Science-Specialization/7. Regression Models/README.md

  in exploring the relationship between a set of variables and miles per gallon (MPG) (outcome).
 They are particularly interested in the following two questions:

-1. ìIs an automatic or manual transmission better for MPGî
+1. ‚ÄúIs an automatic or manual transmission better for MPG‚Äù
 2. "Quantify the MPG difference between automatic and manual transmissions"